-Actions Milestones Outcome Work with West Wales Nature Based Health Network Facilitation of West Wales Nature Based Health Network Meetings Joint working opportunities identified with Public Health Wales The Parks 'health assets' are recognised and used by health services in partnership with the Authority to maximise health benefits for the local population.
-[NPMP: DE2, DE3, DE5] [Well-being Plan: Celebrating the Great Outdoors]

-Development of evidence base to support health and well-being policy and project work.
+Actions Milestones Outcome Work with West Wales Natural Health Network Facilitation of West Wales Natural Health Network Meetings Joint working opportunities identified with Public Health Wales The Parks 'health assets' are recognised and used by health services in partnership with the Authority to maximise health benefits for the local population.
+[NPMP: DE2, DE3, DE5] Development of evidence base to support health and well-being policy and project work.
 Memorandum of understanding in place with Swansea University Successful funding bids with Universities for research projects Evidence available and accessible to promote the Parks 'health assets' in policy to maximise health benefits for people.
-[NPMP: DE2, DE3, DE5] Delivery of Pathways Project and development of volunteer ambassadors and volunteer walk leaders Delivery of volunteer activity programme, regular weekly volunteer groups Recruitment of groups/organisations to work with and delivery of training to them Outdoor Ambassadors recruited Celebration and Share Event held More people are accessing volunteering opportunities within the Park and this is contributing positively to their health and well-being.
+[NPMP: DE2, DE3, DE5]

+Delivery of Pathways Project and development of volunteer ambassadors and volunteer walk leaders Delivery of volunteer activity programme, regular weekly volunteer groups Recruitment of groups/organisations to work with and delivery of training to them Outdoor Ambassadors recruited Celebration and Share Event held More people are accessing volunteering opportunities within the Park and this is contributing positively to their health and well-being.
 People develop skills, confidence and sense of belonging through volunteering opportunities in the Park.
-[NPMP: DE2, DE3, DE5] [Well-being Plan: Community Participation/ Celebrating the Great Outdoors/ Recruitment and Employment Transformation Framework] Investigate the feasibility of First 1000 Days Pilot.
+[NPMP: DE2, DE3, DE5] Investigate the feasibility of First 1000 Days Pilot.
 Project options identified and evaluated.
-Sources of funding for pilot identified Identification of pilot to help build healthy physical activity habits in preschool families, reduce social isolation and build social networks, contributing to the early year and adverse child hood experiences agenda.
-[NPMP: D2, DE3, DE5] [Well-being Plan: Celebrating the Great Outdoors] Development of Health Resources Information with a focus on running Suitable routes identified Running code of conduct developed Scoping of digital options Engagement with Running Groups Funding secured if needed Set of digital resources in place More People in Pembrokeshire are benefiting from participating in physical activity in the Park.
+Sources of funding for pilot identified Identification of pilot to help build healthy physical activity habits in pre-school families, reduce social isolation and build social networks, contributing to the early year and adverse child hood experiences agenda.
+[NPMP: D2, DE3, DE5] Development of Health Resources Information with a focus on running Suitable routes identified Running code of conduct developed Scoping of digital options Engagement with Running Groups Funding secured if needed Set of digital resources in place More People in Pembrokeshire are benefiting from participating in physical activity in the Park.
 These activities are carried out safely and do not impact negatively on other Park users.
-[NPMP: B4, DE2, DE3, DE5] [Well-being Plan: Celebrating the Great Outdoors] Let's Walk Pembrokeshire Initiative Continued engagement with steering group Development of new actions Delivery of new actions More People in Pembrokeshire are benefiting from walking on a daily basis and participating in physical activity [NPMP: B4, DE2, DE3, DE5] [Well-being Plan: Celebrating the Great Outdoors]
+[NPMP: B4, DE2, DE3, DE5] Let's Walk Pembrokeshire Initiative Continued engagement with steering group Development of new actions Delivery of new actions More People in Pembrokeshire are benefiting from walking on a daily basis and participating in physical activity [NPMP: B4, DE2, DE3, DE5]

-Qualitative, Evaluation, Reports Learning Opportunities Evaluation of Walkability Scheme Demonstrate impact of Walkability and influence future development of scheme.
-[NPMP: B4, DE2, DE3, DE5][Wellbeing Plan: Celebrating the Great Outdoors] Evaluation of Outdoor Schools Demonstrate impact of Outdoor Schools and inform future work in this area.
-[NPMP: B4, DE2, DE3, DE5][Well-being Plan: Celebrating the Great Outdoors] Case studies of impact of well-being intervention including feedback from participants To evaluate effectiveness of Authority's well-being interventions.
-[NPMP: B4, DE2, DE3, DE5] [Well-being Plan: Celebrating the Great Outdoors/ Meaningful engagement]
+Qualitative, Evaluation, Reports Learning Opportunities Evaluation of Walkability Scheme Evaluation of impact of Walkability to demonstrate impact and future developments for scheme.
+[NPMP: B4, DE2, DE3, DE5] Evaluation of Outdoor Schools Evaluation of Outdoors Schools project to demonstrate impact and inform future work in this area.
+[NPMP: B4, DE2, DE3, DE5] Case studies of impact of well-being intervention To evaluate effectiveness of Authority's well-being interventions.
+[NPMP: B4, DE2, DE3, DE5] Feedback from participants Use feedback from participants to evaluate and improve our wellbeing and health interventions and offers.
+[NPMP: B4, DE2, DE3, DE5]